backstage/backstage/docs/auth/index.md

 one of these will typically be used for sign-in, with the rest being used to provide access external resources.

+> Note: Backstage backend APIs are by default unauthenticated.
+Thus, if your Backstage instance is exposed to the Internet, anyone can access information in the Backstage.
+If you would like to learn more, read about how to [authenticate API requests"](https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/authenticate-api-requests.md).

 ## Built-in Authentication Providers

 Backstage comes with many common authentication providers in the core library: